 Step 3: Check, using the chosen "indicator of the moral correctness", whether our intention is moral or immoral.
-In the result of this checking, we should receive a clear assurance, whether the implementing of this intention would represent obeying moral laws (because the chosen indicator of the moral correctness qualifies this intention to be moral), or disobeying moral laws (because the chosen indicator qualifies this intention to be immoral).
+In the result of this checking, we should receive a clear assurance, whether the implementing of this intention would be "moral" and would represent the obedience of moral laws (because the chosen indicator of the moral correctness qualifies this intention to be "moral"), or would be "immoral" and would represent a disobedience of moral laws (because the chosen indicator qualifies this intention to be "immoral").

-Example: We look around and we do not see any car incoming (we are alone at the whole street), so we estimate that according to the indicator of the moral correctness that we selected, our crossing of the street at that particular point is "moral", as in the light of moral laws it represents a totaliztic good deed because it does not deprive anyone (e.g. a driver of an incoming car) the zwow energy, while it saves us time and energy, thus it generates the zwow energy for us.
+Example: We look around and we do not see any car incoming (we are alone at the whole street), so we estimate that according to the indicator of the moral correctness that we selected, our crossing of the street at that particular point is "moral", as in the light of moral laws it represents a totaliztic good deed because it does not deprive anyone (e.g. a driver of an incoming car) of his/her moral energy, while it saves us time and energy, thus it generates moral energy for us.